link1905/system-design-101/content/docs/data-persistence/event-streaming-platform/delivery-semantics.md

 ```

 **Delivery semantics** define the guarantees provided for event delivery during production and consumption.
-There are three main types, each offering different trade-offs between latency, durability, and reliability.
+There are three main types, each offering different trade-offs between latency, durability and reliability.

 ## At-most-once Delivery